-Below you can find some helpful tips gathered by our resume specialist on designing the successful resume background.
+Below you can find some helpful tips gathered by our resume specialist on designing a successful resume background.

 Enclose a Photo to Resume

-According to CareerBuilder, 43-55% of recruiters check social media profile of a candidate anyway.
-So it is better to choose the photo and present yourself on it as professional as possible.
+According to CareerBuilder, 43-55% of recruiters check the social media profile of a candidate anyway.
+So it is better to choose the photo and present yourself on it as professionally as possible.

 Your picture should reflect the culture of a profession.
-For instance, if you are applying for a position of sales manager, it would be right to look confident.
+For instance, if you are applying for the position of sales manager, it would be right to look confident.